Haavi97/DarkTextEditor/README.md

  - [ ] Order and clean code
  - [ ] Ctrl+z
  - [ ] Start optimization
+ - [ ] Add notification if closing and there is text not saved.

 ## Contact
 Email: <fortin@taltech.ee>